Analyzing Gold’s Return On Investment Over Decades

 Several major economic events have had a significant impact on gold’s ROI.
 For example, the global financial crisis of 2008 caused a surge in the demand for gold as investors sought refuge from the turmoil in the financial markets.
 This led to a significant increase in gold’s ROI during that period.
 Similarly, during times of geopolitical tensions or economic uncertainty, gold tends to outperform other assets, further highlighting its role as a safe haven investment.

-See also A Look Into The Micro World Of Gold Nanoparticles
+See also A Guide To The Importance Of Gold In Climate Science

 Comparison of gold’s historic ROI with other assets